What Is It About Tea and Coffee That Leaves Dental Stains Behind?

 So, if they are both bad because they both cause staining, there must be one that is better for your teeth than the other.
 Experts have gone back and forth on this too.
 Some argue that black tea is worse for your teeth because it contains a high caffeine content (which can lead to grinding your teeth), and it stains on top of that.
 Meanwhile, others believe that coffee is worse because it has a deeper stain and a lot of caffeine.
 In reality, the one which is worse for you is the one you drink the most of.

 We don't think that you should have to completely cut out all teas and all coffees, but you should be aware of how much you drink and how they are affecting your body.
 If you can switch from black tea to green and then change the green to a decaffeinated version, that is your best outcome for teas.
 (Green tea also has good benefits for your teeth.)
 While with coffee, other than switching to a light roast, or a decaffeinated version, the next best thing you can do is not drink it throughout the day.
 One or two cups in the morning is all you need to be awake for the rest of the day, so stick to that and don't drink it throughout the day as that is when stains adhere themselves.
 If you'd like to know more about your teeth and how our choices affect them, or you'd like to set up an appointment for a consultation, give our office a call.

-Dentist San Francisco • About San Francisco Dental Arts At San Francisco Dental Arts, we provide comprehensive treatment planning and use restorative and cosmetic dentistry to achieve your optimal dental and oral health.
+Dentist San Francisco CA • About San Francisco Dental Arts Our team is dedicated to providing you with excellent, personalized care and service to make your visits as comfortable and pleasant as possible!
+Call today!
 San Francisco Dental Arts, 220 Montgomery St Ste.
-825, San Francisco, CA 94104 - 415-854-9396 - thesfdentist.com - 10/23/2021 - Page Keywords: dentist San Francisco CA -
+825, San Francisco, CA 94104 • 415-854-9396 • thesfdentist.com • 10/4/2023 • Page Phrases: dentist San Francisco CA •